dib-lab/dibsi/instructor-training.md

 questions about implementation.

-Attendees of this workshop may opt to remain at the following [ANGUS](ANGUS.html) two-week workshops so that they can gain hands-on experience in preparing and teaching a lesson.
+Attendees of this workshop may opt to remain at the following Carpentry two-day and [ANGUS](ANGUS.html) two-week workshops so that they can gain hands-on experience in preparing and teaching a lesson.

-This week-long training will also serve as [Software/Data Carpentry Instructor Training](https://swcarpentry.github.io/instructor-training/).
+This two-day training will fulfill the requirements of [Software/Data Carpentry Instructor Training](https://swcarpentry.github.io/instructor-training/).

 Attendees should have significant familiarity with molecular biology